kevinyswong/kevinyswong.github.io/index.md

   Total                                         $179.8
   </pre>

+  But the city does not use on this total as its debt load.
 Only the first line item is relevant to the city's official debt number, or what the city calls "indebtedness", which is then measured against the city's debt limit; the three other entities issue their own debt and are separate from the gross debt.
-But not all of the $98 billion counts against the debt limit, as some components are excluded from indebtedness; the total indebtedness at the end of FY 2023 is $96.9 billion.
-It may be worth noting that the city comptroller's report makes no attempt at suggesting a reduction to the city's debt; rather, the entire report orients itself around how much more debt the city can take on until it reaches the limit, and, because the report anticipates that the remaining gap to the limit, which is called "debt-incurring power", will diminish from, at the end of the fiscal years, $30.5 billion in 2023 to $15.9 billion in 2027, the city
+  But not all of the $98 billion counts against the debt limit, as some components are excluded from the city's definition of indebtedness; the total indebtedness at the end of FY 2023 was computed to be $96.9 billion.
+It may be worth noting that the city comptroller's report makes no attempt at suggesting a reduction to the city's debt; rather, the entire report orients itself around how much more debt the city can take on until it reaches the limit, and, because the report anticipates that debt will continue to rise and that the remaining gap to the limit, which is called "debt-incurring power", will consequently diminish from $30.5 billion in FY 2023 to $15.9 billion in FY 2027 (end-of-year numbers), the city
   <a href="https://cbcny.org/research/setting-right-ceiling">requested</a>,
   according to the Citizens Budget Commission, that the state raise the debt limit.
 As stated in the city comptroller's report, according to New York State